 Although the list is quite long for an esport that’s only really existed for two years, only two players – Iamcaa and Houlow have lifetime bans.
 The rest will be eligible to return to competitive play once their ban has run its full course.

 So, if you’ve been considering cheating in PUBG and stumbled across this article, then hopefully you’ll reconsider.
 Hacking in PUBG is simply not worth it – it’ll suck the enjoyment out of the game, ruin it for others, and put your entire account at risk.
+Plus, with PUBG’s new reputation system in play, there’s no point risking lowering your reputation for the sake of a few easy wins.

 If you simply want to get better at the game, there’s lots of guides out there to help you on your way – such as this PUBG Karakin guide.
 Good luck, survivors.